 Tuition fees for self-funded graduate coursework programmes can be found at the respective programme websites.
 The list of self-funded graduate coursework programmes is set out here.

-Miscellaneous fees are typically levied on items that are either not covered or partially covered by tuition fee and grant/subsidy.
-All students, whether registered on a full-time or part-time basis, are charged the mandatory miscellaneous fees.
+Miscellaneous fees help meet costs incurred by the University in providing services to the student community that are either not covered or only partially covered by the tuition fee and government subsidy.
+These services include healthcare for students; facilitating student cultural, social and recreational programmes; and maintaining the shuttle bus service, IT network and other essential campus infrastructure and services.
+All students, whether registered on a full-time or part-time basis, are charged the miscellaneous fees.
 These are due at the same time as the tuition fees.
-These fees help defray the costs of student activity, health services and insurance, campus shuttle service and other services.
-Annual miscellaneous fees payable are set out in here.
+Mandatory Miscellaneous Fees payable by intake cohorts of AY2012/13 and before, and Miscellaneous Student Fees payable by intake cohort of AY2013/14 and after, are set out here.

 Fee Payment Procedures